 Each marker must fit within a box 2.0" square and 6" long (5.1 x 5.1 x 15.2 cm).
 Each must weigh no more than 2.0 lbs (0.91 kg) in air.
 Any marker that exceeds these limits by less than 10% will result in a 500-point penalty.
 Any marker that exceeds these limits by more than 10% will be disqualified.
 Each marker must bear the team name, color or emblem.
 Markers will be cleared from the arena after each run.
+A vehicle may carry up to two markers.
 A reasonable amount of time will be spent looking for lost markers, however consider them expendable and have backups.